Have you bought some oyster sauce for a recipe but never got around to using it? If so, you’re probably wondering:

-For those of you who want the answers, now: In summary, unopened oyster sauce will generally last 3-6 months past the best-by date.
+For those who want the answers now: In summary, unopened oyster sauce will generally last 3-6 months past the best-by date.
 As soon as you open the oyster sauce, it can stay fresh for 3-6 months for its optimal quality.

 How To Tell If Oyster Sauce Has Gone Bad

-Some tell-tale signs that your oyster sauce has gone bad are the presence of white or green fuzz on the surface or an off smell.
-If you find this on your oyster sauce, discard it.
+Some tell-tale signs that your oyster sauce has gone bad are the presence of white or green fuzz on the surface or an off-smell.
+If you find this in your oyster sauce, discard it.

 How To Store Oyster Sauce

 The cold temperature helps to preserve the sauce for longer.
-It won’t go bad if you leave it at room temperature, but the quality will degrade quicker.
+It won’t go bad if you leave it at room temperature, but the quality will degrade faster.